 On November 11, the famous Chinese director Hongxing Fu with his documentary "Mr. Deng goes to Washington” came to Carter Center.
 The meeting about the trend of US-China relations after presidential election was held by Carter Center and CIKSU.
 There were three parts in the meeting including watching documentary, conference and discussion.

-According to the documentary, CI teachers watched more precious historical shots about Mr. Deng and Mr. Carter, which aroused teachers’ eagerness to visit president Carter.
+According to the documentary, CI research assistants watched more precious historical shots about Mr. Deng and Mr. Carter, which aroused teachers’ eagerness to visit president Carter.
 Therefore, director Ken Jin provided an incredible chance for teachers.
-On November 13, CI teachers came to Plains, the hometown of president Carter, to visit president Carter.
+On November 13, CI research assistants came to Plains, the hometown of president Carter, to visit president Carter.

 Mrs. Deal had a talk with director Ken Jin